 where $A_{ij}, A_0, A_\star, A_{\varepsilon_0} \in \mathbb{S}^6$, and $b_{\mathrm{obj}}, b_{ij} \in \mathbb{R}^3$ are defined as in \eqref{eq:PEP_SDP_preliminaries}, and $A_{\ve_0x_0}, A_{\ve_kg_0}$ encode $\Cind$.
 An explicit formulation of \eqref{eq:PEP_SDP_ex} is provided in Appendix \ref{app:fullLMI}.

 Observe that ~\eqref{eq:PEP_SDP_ex} is equivalent to~\eqref{eq:PEP_SDP_preliminaries}, except for the independence conditions.
 The key difference lies in the interpretation of the variables: while~\eqref{eq:PEP_SDP_preliminaries} operates on the (deterministic) Gram representation of \(S \cup V\), the variables \((F,G)\) in~\eqref{eq:PEP_SDP_ex} represent the \emph{expectation} of this Gram representation.
-As a result, even when relaxing~\eqref{eq:PEP_untractable_gen}, working with expectations directly allows for potentially tighter worst-case bounds than those derived from deterministic analyses. \end{example} \begin{remark} Although the variables $(\ve_k, \sigma_k)$ represent stochastic noise, $\G_c$ interprets them as deterministic entities satisfying \eqref{eq:assum_noise}, and orthogonal to all prior variables $x_i,g_i,\ve_i,\sigma_i$, where $i\leq k$. \end{remark}
+As a result, even when relaxing the exact stochastic formulation \eqref{eq:PEP_untractable_gen}, working with expectations directly allows for potentially tighter worst-case bounds than those derived from deterministic analyses. \end{example} \begin{remark} Although the variables $(\ve_k, \sigma_k^2)$ represent stochastic noise, $\G_c$ interprets them as deterministic entities satisfying \eqref{eq:assum_noise}, and orthogonal to all prior variables $x_i,g_i$, where $i\leq k$, and $\ve_i$, $i<k$. \end{remark}

 Elements $(G, F) \in \G_c$ are intended to represent expectations of the Gram representation of the set $S \cup V$ as defined in~\eqref{eq:ScupV}, but $\G_c$ only encodes necessary conditions for this to hold.
 In particular, $\G_c$ may include pairs $(G, F)$ that do not correspond to any valid expected Gram representation.
 This situation is analogous to the case where only necessary conditions for $\F$-interpolability are imposed, leading to sets that may contain elements not consistent with any function in $\F$.